Semantic Refinement with LLMs for Graph Representations: Analysis

 \paragraph{The Role of Model-Conditioned Memory.}

 We examine the role of the model-conditioned memory in exemplar retrieval for semantic refinement.
-To isolate its effect, we compare DAS with three ablated variants: \emph{Random} exemplar selection, \emph{Structure-only} retrieval based solely on structural similarity, and \emph{Text-only} retrieval based solely on semantic similarity.
+To isolate its effect, we compare GES with three ablated variants: \emph{Random} exemplar selection, \emph{Structure-only} retrieval based solely on structural similarity, and \emph{Text-only} retrieval based solely on semantic similarity.
 All variants use the same refinement procedure and prompt format.

-Results in Table~\ref{tab:ablation-memory} show that joint semantic--structural retrieval in DAS consistently outperforms all ablated variants on both \texttt{Cora} and \texttt{USA}.
+Results in Table~\ref{tab:ablation-memory} show that joint semantic--structural retrieval in GES consistently outperforms all ablated variants on both \texttt{Cora} and \texttt{USA}.
 On \texttt{Cora}, text-only retrieval performs competitively, reflecting the strong semantic signal in raw node texts, while structure-only retrieval is weaker.
-In contrast, on the text-free \texttt{USA} graph, both text-only and structure-only retrieval degrade performance, indicating that neither modality alone is sufficient for stable refinement.
-Random exemplar selection performs worst in both cases.
-These results demonstrate that effective refinement requires task-relevant exemplars that are aligned in both semantic content and structural role.
-The joint retrieval mechanism is particularly critical when node semantics must be induced from topology, where relying on a single modality can introduce noisy or misleading in-context signals.
+In contrast, on the text-free \texttt{USA} graph, both single-modality variants degrade performance, indicating that neither modality alone is sufficient for stable refinement.